thorek/gama/libs/doc/permissions.md

 export type PrincipalAssignedIds = string
 ```

-If you apply the value `true` to either a role or action - it will allow any affected query and mutation to executed without any further limitation.
+If the value of either a role or action permssion is a boolean - it has the effect that any affected query or  mutation is either allowed or prohibited regardless of the actual data handled by this query or mutation.

-This is sometimes not fine grained enough - a principal might probably be allowed to read all entity items but may only create or update certain items and should not be allowed to delete any items.
+This is sometimes not fine grained enough - a principal might probably be allowed to read all entity items but may only create or update certain items and should not be allowed to delete any items at all.

-While - in this example - read would be simply `true` and delete `false` - we must define a way which items a principal might update or create.
+While - in this example - read would be simply `true` and delete `false` - we must find a way do define which exact items a principal might update or create.

-This is done via `PermissionExpression` that a role permission or action permission can provide.
-Since a principal can have multiple roles, multiple expressions could have an effect to queries and muatations.
+This can be done via `PermissionExpression`s that a role permission or action permission can provide.
+Think of an expression as an additional _filter_ to a query or mutation.
+Only data that match this _filter_ are allowed to be or read, created, updated, deleted.
+If multiple roles bestow more than one permission expression to a principal this would be true for any data that matches any of the expressions - think of an `or` join of _filters_.

 | Action  | Query / Mutation | Effect                                                                       |
 | ------- | ---------------- | ---------------------------------------------------------------------------- |